windows11-on-web/PX-Linux/README.md

 # PX-Linux
-A linux based on debian 12
+A linux based on debian 12 for proxmox

+### Install url:
+soon